coderefinery/installation/jupyter.md

 and see if it opens up a new tab in your browser showing the JupyterLab interface.

+Please also verify which Python version JupyterLab sees.
+Ideally it can see Python 3.

 On Windows, the JupyterLab App can also be launched by clicking on the JupyterLab icon in the Anaconda menu.